-Of the 7,419 sales, about 22 percent were purchased for inventory or speculation ("hold for development") and another 59 percent were intended for single family, commercial, industrial, or multifamily construction.
-Mixed use, public space, and public facilities were the intended use for another 6 percent of sales, and the intended use of the remaining parcels is unknown.
+About 22 percent of the lots were purchased for inventory or speculation ("hold for development"), and another 59 percent were intended for single family, commercial, industrial, or multifamily construction.
+Mixed use, public space, and public facilities were the intended use for another six percent of sales, and the intended use of the remaining parcels is unknown.

 The variation in topography and economic geography within this metropolitan region is substantial.
-The average elevation of the parcels is only about 45 feet above sea level, but about 11 percent of the square footage within one mile of the average lot has a slope greater than five percent.
+The average elevation of the parcels is only about 45 feet above sea level, but about 11 percent of the land area within one mile of the average lot has a slope greater than five percent.
 The land sales are, on average, seven and a half miles from the Hayward Fault (which last ruptured violently in 1987) or the San Andreas Fault (the epicenter of the great 1906 earthquake).
 On average, about three percent of land located within a mile of these land sales lies within state or local parkland; only a small fraction of nearby surface area is underwater.

-11 The API is required by California's Public School Accountability Act of 1999 and is widely distributed (continued at bottom of next page)
+$^{12}$ The API is required by California's Public School Accountability Act of 1999 and is widely distributed (continued at bottom of next page)